Queen of Swords: The Origin Story

 The Star Card: Where We’re Going

-This November marks one year of Queen of Swords 2 in Ridgewood, eight years of Queen of Swords in Bushwick, and my 40th birthday (Libra baby, 9/25!).
+This November marks one year of Queen of Swords 2 in Ridgewood, eight years of Queen of Swords in Bushwick, and my 40th birthday (Libra).
 I feel immense gratitude for the life I’m living.
 We all know how tough the world can be, and I don’t take a single day of this for granted.
 Looking ahead, I want to keep pouring into Queen of Swords not just as a salon, but as a true community hub, a place for humans as much as it is for hair.

 What might that look like?
 Maybe a crochet or book club meeting, a community fundraiser, or even an art or music show.
 I’d love to hear your ideas.
 Let’s see what we can create together in this new space.